pauldorehill/MSAL.Fabulous/README.md

 # Fabulous MSAL (Microsoft Authentication Library)
 Example Fabulous app that uses [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to authenticate a user on Azure Active Directory.

+### NOTE: At the time I wrote this `Microsoft.Identity.Client 2.7.0` was all that was available.
+It is now up to `4.` and has had substantial changes to the API.
+I will revisit this in the coming months, but the changes are substantial.

 Feedback is welcome.

 When I first started trying to use MSAL it was working great for WPF (not sure why), but failing on Android/UWP: from investigating more it was down to blocking on the UI thread by using `Async.RunSynchronously`.
 Typically when waiting for a task to return I would write something like: